Ragtime

 Atlantic City Part II

-Evelyn Nesbit, Harry Houdini, Ensemble
+Evelyn Nesbit, Harry Houdini, and Ensemble

 Buffalo Nickel Photoplay Inc.